OwenVayl/tmc-4671/README.md

     * On-board thermistor for output MOSFET temnperature monitoring
   * Ouroboros by Isik's Tech
     * This board can drive *two* of all kinds of motors, including steppers.
+  * Super secret prototype Vayl Industries Printer Mainboard
+    * This board can drive *five* of all kinds of motors, including steppers.
+	* 20 A 60 V limits
+	* Integrated brake resistors
+    * Integrated temperature sensing for MOSFETs and brake resistors
+	* Absolutely overkill and will probably never be publicly released
 * Encoders
   * ABZ and AB encoders, voltages as supported by the driver board (most common types work)
     * 6-wire AB encoders with differential outputs work if wired correctly to the driver board.
 Integrated encoders in LDO motors are of this type, and are tested.